-Perhaps the biggest misconception surrounding the use of digital signage systems is that it has been simplified as a solution that can be purchased, installed, and utilized out-of-the-box.
-Businesses read about the benefits of implementing digital signage and believe that all it takes is a simple transaction—the purchase of hardware—to bring digital strategies to life.
+Digital signage systems have been oversimplified to a plug-and-play solution that can be purchased, installed, and used out-of-the-box.
+Brands read about the benefits of implementing digital signage and believe that all it takes is a simple transaction—the purchase of hardware—to start a digital signage network.

-But like all system integrators, A/V professionals, and IT service providers know, things are rarely that straightforward.
+It’s however, rarely that straightforward.
 There’s much more that goes into implementation than purchasing and installing hardware.
-System integrators and those looking to resell digital signage systems need to understand and present the entire ecosystem in order to adequately push digital signage as a value proposition for each client.
+Digital signage systems resellers need to understand and present the entire ecosystem in order to adequately push digital signage as a value proposition for each client.

 A differentiated value proposition transcends functional product or service descriptions to express the results your clients can expect to achieve.
 When crafting your value proposition, consider the following: